Home » Posts » The Best Venison Tenderloin Recipe

 A beautifully cooked deer tenderloin topped with a dollop of butter and fresh rosemary sprigs resting in a black cast iron skillet, ready for serving.

 Slice the meat into medallions and serve with your favorite sides.
-My kids love french fries, while I think it pairs nicely with asparagus, or roasted brussel sprouts.
+My kids love dutch oven french fries, while I think it pairs nicely with this boiled asparagus or garlic butter roasted brussel sprouts.

 Sauces & marinading options